 This below kitchen shows off our Lauren door style with soft gray-brown tones of Heather finish on Cherry.
 It is warm yet very neutral.

 A mission styled kitchen using our Hudson door with Cashew stain adds warmth and softness to the room.

-The shift from dark red tones to dark brown/gray tones in cherry wood has been prevalent in cabinet design for the last couple of years.
-These stain offerings still offer the dark richness that some appreciate in cherry wood, but they are more subtle in tone while showing off the beautiful graining that is indicative of Cherry.
+The shift from dark red tones to dark brown/gray tones in Cherry wood has been prevalent in cabinet design for the last couple of years.
+These stain offerings still offer the dark richness that some appreciate in Cherry wood, but they are more subtle in tone while showing off the beautiful graining that is indicative of Cherry.
 It is more neutral and matches easily with other woods or finishes, especially when doing a two-tone look.

 An upscale condo designed with Dempsey, a transitional door style in Cherry with Poppyseed finish.

-Our Specialty finishes applied to cherry wood can really up the wow factor when used in cabinet design.
+Our Specialty finishes applied to Cherry wood can really up the wow factor when used in cabinet design.
 The hardness of the wood offers a smooth finish while the color tones and graining accent the richness.
-Used as an accent or statement piece, finishes such as Weathered or Heirloom give cherry wood a timeless look and offer a furniture look and feel to the cabinets.
+Used as an accent or statement piece, finishes such as Weathered or Heirloom give Cherry wood a timeless look and offer a furniture look and feel to the cabinets.

-Cappuccino with Charcoal Glaze on St. Augustine
+Cappuccino -stained Cherry with Charcoal Glaze on the St. Augustine door

-Weathered “B” specialty finish on Dempsey
+Weathered “B” specialty finish on our Dempsey door

-Cashew with Coffee Glaze on Middleton
+Cashew-stained Cherry with Coffee Glaze on the Middleton door